Synival/qscript/README.md

 ### Injection:

 Resources injected into objects will typically modify properties.
-The conditions of those modifications can

 ```
 # Multiply strength by 4.